-The zookeepers wear green uniforms.
+Zookeepers are often working in or around animal habitats.
 I can ask them questions about the zoo or the animals.
 I will wait my turn to ask my question.
 This will make everyone feel happy.

 Zookeepers will often be in or around the animal exhibits.
 They are trained to go into these areas.
 I will stay on the path to keep myself and the animals safe.